Riots and survival

 Moving in a densely packed street crowd is like trying to swim through a strong ocean current.
 You have to move with the crowd do not try to move against it.
 The greatest danger in any crowd is being knocked down and getting trampled, especially if the crowd is fast-moving (trying to escape a police charge, tear gas, etc.).
 Go with the flow and carefully edge your way to the perimeter and look for a building you can enter (hotel, etc.) or a side street that takes you away from the centre of trouble.
 Do not enter subways — they can get packed and become very dangerous places.

 If you are a family, trying to stay together is not always possible, so arrange a meeting place in case you get separated.
 Do not let children walk, always pick them up and carry them.
 Carry a child to one side of you so you can see where you are going and you can better protect the child.
-If you are in a stadium, experience shows it is better not to flee for the exits; many people are trampled to death in this sort of panic.
+If you are in a stadium, experience shows it is better not to flee for the exits; many people are trampled or crushed to death at exit points.
 It is better to stay where you are or get onto the stadium ground and wait until the police or security people tell you what to do.

 In the crowd, do not panic and try to force people out of your way in your desperation to escape.
 Even jostling others can be interpreted as aggression in this emotionally inflamed situation.
 You may also cause someone to fall and be trampled.